Rayerdyne/info8010-project/README.md

 **Pre-processing**:

+1. Cropping, to start of a sequence of a compatible lenght for the computation. (zero-padding is avoided, as it would add artificial abrupt, unwanted ending to the music)

 1. Mel-spectrograms, following the example of [1] and [2].
 To benefit from [7], three are performed and stacked.
    - Input: waveform
    - Output: tensor (3-channel image)